DataDog/kics/documentation/rules/k8s/volume_mount_with_os_directory_write_permissions.md

 ### Description

  Containers can mount sensitive directories from the host, granting potentially dangerous access to critical host configurations and binaries.
+This rule flags container volume mounts where the mountPath is a host-sensitive directory (for example `/bin`, `/etc`, `/proc`, or `/`) and the `readOnly` attribute is missing or set to false.
+Such mounts are expected to be set to read-only to avoid modification of host files and reduce the risk of privilege escalation or system compromise.

 ## Compliant Code Examples